SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/ArrayLists/README.md

 ````code
 public Individual initializeIndividual()
 ````
-In this case, we already store implicitly tha row position by knowing the position of the chromosome in the ArrayList &lt Chromosome &gt.
+In this case, we already store implicitly the row position by knowing the position of the chromosome in the Genome ArrayList&lt;Chromosome&gt;.
 As consequence, only N Chromosomes with one Gen each one are created.
 Each Gen contains an integer with the column position.

 ````mermaid